David Hilbert: Nullstellensatz

+This result is known as the Hilbert root theorem, or "Hilberts Nullstellensatz" in German.
+He also proved that the correspondence between vanishing ideals and their vanishing sets is bijective between affine varieties and radical ideals in $\C[x_1, \ldots, x_n]$.

+Curve

+In 1890, Giuseppe Peano had published an article in the Mathematische Annalen describing the historically first space-filling curve.
+In response, Hilbert designed his own construction of such a curve, which is now called the Hilbert curve.
+Approximations to this curve are constructed iteratively according to the replacement rules in the first picture of this section.
+The curve itself is then the pointwise limit.

 Axiomatization of geometry

 The text Grundlagen der Geometrie (tr.: Foundations of Geometry) published by Hilbert in 1899 proposes a formal set, called Hilbert's axioms, substituting for the traditional axioms of Euclid.
 They avoid weaknesses identified in those of Euclid, whose works at the time were still used textbook-fashion.
 It is difficult to specify the axioms used by Hilbert without referring to the publication history of the Grundlagen since Hilbert changed and modified them several times.
 The original monograph was quickly followed by a French translation, in which Hilbert added V.2, the Completeness Axiom.
 An English translation, authorized by Hilbert, was made by E.J.
 Townsend and copyrighted in 1902.
 This translation incorporated the changes made in the French translation and so is considered to be a translation of the 2nd edition.
 Hilbert continued to make changes in the text and several editions appeared in German.
 The 7th edition was the last to appear in Hilbert's lifetime.
 New editions followed the 7th, but the main text was essentially not revised.

 Hilbert's approach signaled the shift to the modern axiomatic method.
 In this, Hilbert was anticipated by Moritz Pasch's work from 1882.
 Axioms are not taken as self-evident truths.
 Geometry may treat things, about which we have powerful intuitions, but it is not necessary to assign any explicit meaning to the undefined concepts.
 The elements, such as point, line, plane, and others, could be substituted, as Hilbert is reported to have said to Schoenflies and Kötter, by tables, chairs, glasses of beer and other such objects.
 It is their defined relationships that are discussed.

 Hilbert first enumerates the undefined concepts: point, line, plane, lying on (a relation between points and lines, points and planes, and lines and planes), betweenness, congruence of pairs of points (line segments), and congruence of angles.
 The axioms unify both the plane geometry and solid geometry of Euclid in a single system.